nhantrichuyenanh/linux-distribution-order-of-business/README.md

 All of these drawbacks can be fixed with third-party tools.

 ---
+## GNU/Linux

-Meanwhile, some distros are for newly migrated users from Windows, some for competitive gamers, some for power users, each with different desktop environments.
+Meanwhile, some distros are for newly migrated users from Windows, some for competitive gamers, and some for power users, each with different desktop environments.
 So everyone's experience using GNU/Linux is vastly different.
 In addition, many corporations use it for their servers, so it has to be lightweight.

-Because GNU/Linux (Unix-like) is extremely diverse and fundamentally different from Windows (MS-DOS), it can be challenging to fully embrace it, such as:
+- Because GNU/Linux (Unix-like) is extremely diverse and fundamentally different from Windows (MS-DOS), it can be challenging to fully embrace it, such as:
   - navigating desktop environments
   - understanding concepts like package managers and filesystem hierarchy
   - doing common activities like installing/uninstalling apps and updating system via the terminal emulator
   - learning system and admin tools that comes preinstalled or needed to be installed

+- I still use Windows 11 on my PC because:
+  - I have to research whether my PC is compatible with Linux, which distro to pick, and which alternative to download should software isn't available on Linux
+  - installing distro, configuring, setting up, and installing software takes up so much time, effort, patience and willpower
+  - all the hotkeys, directory structure, system applications, OS security and GUI on Linux are radically different to Windows
+  - I don't want to deal with driver issues on Linux, which is so time-consuming to diagnose and fix

 Here're some websites to get started:
 - [Linux for Beginners](https://christitus.com/linux-for-beginners "Chris Titus Tech")